 3) Red Reflux & Newer Optics

 Another area of benefit from upgrading cataract technology is in optics.
-Ophthalmic Microscope technology over the last 10 years has greatly improved!
+Ophthalmic microscope technology over the last 10 years has greatly improved!
 Newer microscopes like the Alcon LuxOR LX3 offer a 6x greater area of red reflux than other microscopes on the market.
 It also has a different objective lens position (above the light source) creating un-hindered illumination.
-Both of these technologies together provide an incredibly clear view and a depth of focus to the surgeon.
+Both of these technologies together provide an incredibly clear view and a large depth of focus to the surgeon.
 Zeiss is known for their incredible optics, and the OPMI Lumera models offer amazing optical views to the surgeon.
 No matter what you choose, a newer microscope with newer technology on board will provide a better optical view of the surgery than an older microscope.
 Sharper focus and clearer views of the eye will assist the surgeon in completing the case safer and more efficiently.

 These three areas only scratch the surface of new technology in refractive surgery.
 You may be thinking by now that throughout this article we’ve just been stating the obvious.
 I kind of agree.
 It seems fairly obvious that newer technology will assist the surgeon in performing surgery more efficiently.
 But the truth is that there are many surgeons who become so comfortable with the platform they are using (and have been using for years), that they are hesitant to try new technology, even if it would help them improve their outcomes and provide more safety for their patients.
 On the other side of the coin, there are surgeons who want the newest technology as it comes out.
 At Surgical Direct, we understand both dynamics and provide options for everyone.